DouziChenJunyi/Aita/README.md

 # Aita
+Aita - Artifical intelligence teaching assisant for rapidly marking essays

-This is a repository included  all data of my bachelor thesis
+This  repository includes all data used in my bachelor thesis.